CodingAbdullah/Arbitrium-Wallet-Dashboard/README.md

 ### `Arbitrum Airdrop`

 ***As of March 22, 2023, Arbitrum launched their own airdrop as part of Governance/DAO.
-Therefore, a section for price lookup and price metric bar will be added soon.***
+Therefore, a section for price lookup and price metric bar HAS BEEN ADDED.***

 <br />